sean9999/dotfiles/README.md

 ## requirements
 - curl (if you want to use quick install)
 - git (your dotfiles are managed in a git repo)
-- node (the command line utility is powered by node)
+- node (the command line utility is powered by node.
+Version 0.12.7 recommended)
+- You must be willing to install this application in ~/.dotfiles.
+It assumes that location.

 ## quick install (requires curl)
 > curl https://raw.githubusercontent.com/sean9999/dotfiles/master/install.sh | bash